seap-udea/fargopy/README.md

 ------------

-This package has been designed and written mostly by Jorge I. Zuluaga with advising and contributions by Matía Montesinos (C) 2023
+This package has been designed and written mostly by Jorge I. Zuluaga with advising and contributions by Matías Montesinos (C) 2023